 Great music and the great outdoors aren’t hard to come by in Minnesota, and attending a summer music festival means getting a big dose of both at once.
-Jazz, bluegrass, classic rock and country are just some of the genres you’ll find, with national and local acts attracting loyal and new fans alike.
+Jazz, hip-hop, bluegrass, classic rock and country are just some of the genres you’ll find, with national and local acts attracting loyal and new fans alike.

 “Artists want to play at these festivals because of the great crowds and support there is for music in Minnesota,” says Ellen Stanley, executive director of the Minnesota Music Coalition.
 See your favorite artists while soaking up the sunshine at any of this season’s fests.